 There is absolutely no legal difference in how divorce or separation is handed under the law in respect of the same-sex couples.
 The requirements, the grounds and the criteria for recognising a union as marriage are exactly the same.

 However, there might be some differences in practical approach of how the child arrangements or the financial settlements are dealt with.
 Therefore, it normally would be a good idea to ensure that you are getting advice from someone who has previously dealt with same-sex divorces and family matters.
+Our team is well placed to handle such matters.

 Do I need to have an arrangement for our children before we divorce?